 Sunday Supper is an Amazon Associate and may receive compensation for purchases made through affiliate links.

-Known as empanadas de Pollo, our tasty-filled pillows are the perfect make-ahead appetizers for parties and the holidays!
+Known as empanadas de Pollo, my tasty-filled pillows are the perfect make-ahead appetizers for parties and the holidays!

 - 3 Types of Empanada Dough